Terror (Bottom): Plot

-While preparing for the party, Eddie creates a homebrew and batch of exploding carrots, and Richie creates snacks called Sprouts Mexicane.
-Richie tries to prove that they are safe to eat, but passes out immediately after eating one, and awakes an hour and a half later, now (unknowingly) shooting flames out of his backside whenever he breaks wind.
+While preparing for the party, Eddie creates a homebrew and batch of exploding carrots, and Richie creates snacks called "Sprouts Mexicane" (which consist of last Christmas' sprouts mixed with chilli powder, curry powder, tabasco sauce and the "secret ingredient": gunpowder).
+Richie tries to prove that they are safe to eat, but passes out immediately after eating one, and awakes an hour and a half later, now unknowingly shooting flames out of his backside whenever he breaks wind.
 Spudgun arrives, but it turns out that Dave Hedgehog is the only person he knows apart from Richie and Eddie, and Richie's planned "shagathon" ends up reduced to the four sitting around and drinking Eddie's highly corrosive homebrew.
-While Eddie, Spudgun, and Hedgehog do not mind this, Richie is sorely disappointed, and goes on a rant against God, claiming that he would be better off selling his soul to the Devil for a 25-year sex session.
-This gives him the idea to try and call up the Devil in a half-hearted Satanic ritual with the other three serving as his acolytes.
-Richie forces the others to eat his sprouts as an offering to the Devil, then does so himself, and they all pass out.
+While Eddie, Spudgun, and Hedgehog do not mind this, Richie is sorely disappointed, and goes on a rant against God, claiming that he would be "better off selling his soul to the devil for a 25-year sex session".
+This gives him the idea to try and summon the Devil in a half-hearted Satanic ritual with the other three serving as his acolytes.
+Richie forces the others to eat his sprouts as an offering to the devil, then does so himself, and they all pass out.

-The four wake up some time later (now all with flaming flatulence), and on the stroke of midnight hear a knocking noise from the front door.
-Richie answers it with some apprehension, and finds a teenage girl named Doreen wearing a Halloween Devil's mask, causing Richie to think that she is the Devil.
-He invites her in and asks for twenty-five years of non-stop sex in exchange for giving her his earthly soul.
-Richie tells Eddie to offer Doreen some of his blood to drink as it is "90 percent proof".
+The four wake up some time later, now all with flaming flatulence, and on the stroke of midnight hear a knock at the front door.
+Richie answers it with some apprehension and finds a teenage girl named Doreen wearing a Halloween devil's mask, causing Richie to think that she is the devil.
+He invites her in and asks for "25 years of non-stop sex" in exchange for giving her his earthly soul.
+Richie tells Eddie to offer Doreen some of his blood to drink as it is "90 per cent proof".
 Reacting to the increasingly strange situation, Doreen then removes her mask and reveals herself as Dave's daughter.
 She has been sent by her mother to find out why her father is out so late.
-Eddie cuts his wrist and blood starts rapidly shooting out, and Dave grabs a glass to get the devil's drink only to stop when he recognises his daughter – and then asks her if she had any "tips for the 3:30 at Chepstow".
-Spudgun farts fire while a blood-soaked Eddie collapses into unconsciousness.
+Eddie cuts his wrist and blood starts rapidly spurting out, and Dave grabs a glass to get the devil's drink only to stop when he recognises his daughter, and then asks her if she had any "tips for the 3:30 at Chepstow".
+Spudgun farts fire while a bloodsoaked Eddie collapses unconsciousness.
 Spudgun breaks wind again and the episode ends with the jet of flame from his rear end detonating the box of explosive carrots Eddie had prepared earlier.